rcmdnk/multi_clipboard/README.md

 You can change the candidate to next/previous by `n`(`C-n`)/`p`(`C-p`).

-Finally, choose the clipboard by Space.
+Finally, choose the clipboard by `Space`.

 Use `q` to stop the mode.

 `q` will launch selection window in the new window.
-You can choose clipboard by j/k and select by Enter.
+You can choose clipboard by `j`/`k` and select by `Return`.

+In this window, you can delete clipboard by `d`.
+In addition, you can put the clipboard to snippet by `s`.
+(see below Snippet's section.)

 ## Setup in .bashrc